Senior Medical Writer

 Categories: Regulatory

-Crinetics is a pharmaceutical company based in San Diego, California that develops much-needed therapies for people with rare endocrine diseases.
+Crinetics is a pharmaceutical company based in San Diego, California, developing much-needed therapies for people with endocrine diseases and endocrine-related tumors.
 We were founded by a dedicated team of scientists with the simple belief that better therapies developed from rigorous innovation can lead to better lives.
 Our work continues to make a real difference in the lives of patients.
-We have a prolific discovery engine and robust pipeline across preclinical and clinical development.
+We have a prolific discovery engine and a robust preclinical and clinical development pipeline.
 We are driven by science with a patient-centric and team-oriented culture.
-This is an exciting time to join Crinetics as we shape our organization into the world’s premier fully integrated endocrine company from discovery to patients.
-Come join our team as we transform the lives of others.
+This is an exciting time to join Crinetics as we shape our organization into the world’s premier fully-integrated endocrine company from discovery to patients.
+Join our team as we transform the lives of others.

 Position Summary:

-The Senior Medical Writer will be responsible for clinical/regulatory documents (eg, clinical protocols, investigator’s brochures, clinical study reports, annual reports, regulatory briefing documents/dossiers and meeting requests, and IND/NDA/BLA summary modules).
-This position will be the lead medical writer on programs varying in stages of development.
+The Senior Medical Writer will be responsible for writing clinical and regulatory documents such as clinical protocols, clinical study reports, investigator’s brochures, regulatory meeting requests and briefing documents, and summary modules for INDs and NDAs/BLAs.
+This position will be the lead medical writer for an early-stage program and will also assist in supporting programs in later stages of development.

 Essential Job Functions and Responsibilities:

-• Write clinical protocols, clinical study reports, investigator’s brochures, annual reports, IND summary sections, IMPDs, and NDA/BLA summary modules, and other regulatory documents
+• Write and manage review and approval of clinical protocols, clinical study reports, investigator’s brochures, and other regulatory documents as requested

-• Coordinate and manage review cycles to triage, incorporate, and resolve team comments, and lead discussions on document revision and finalization
+• Coordinate and/or manage review cycles to triage, incorporate, and resolve team comments, and lead discussion on document revision and finalization for both internally written and outsourced documents

-• Take initiative to solve problems exercising sound judgment and appropriate flexibility within a dynamic environment
+• Take the initiative to solve problems exercising sound judgment and appropriate flexibility within a dynamic environment

 Education and Experience: